iotdomain/iotdomain-standard/iotdomain-standard.md

 ### Node Aliases

-Node Aliases are intended to support replacing devices while retaining the input and output addresses.
-When devices are replaced, the node identifier of the replacement can differ from the original.
-ZWave for example generates a new node ID each time a node is added to the network.
+Node Aliases are intended to support replacing devices while retaining node, input and output addresses.
+When devices are replaced, the hardware address or ID of the replacement can differ from the original.
+ZWave for example generates a new internal node address each time a node is added to the network.
 This leads to the problem that when replacing a node, all consumers must be updated to use the replacement node ID, which can take quite a bit of effort.

-To address this problem, nodes can be configured with an 'alias' ID.
-When a node alias is set, all input and output publications use the alias instead of the node ID.
+To address this problem, a nodeID can be replaced with an 'alias'.
+When a node alias is set it replaces the nodeID and all publications of the node, its inputs and outputs use the alias  as the node ID.

-The node alias can be set through the node $configure command.
-Support for node aliases is optional and implemented in the publisher.
-If the node configuration does not have an 'alias' configuration option then it is not supported.
+The node alias can be set through the node $alias command and viewed in the node discovery message.

 ## Subscribers